Six Best Indoor Succulents

 Schlumbergera bridgesii is a beautiful flourishing succulent plant with the familiar name Christmas cactus.
 They have elongated, draping stems that thrive with vibrant flowers.
 As Christmas cactus plants originate from humid climate conditions, they ask for more water than your regular succulents.
-Therefore, you need to water these plants every time the top inch of soil seems dry and to see them bloom right in time for your holidays.
+Therefore, you need to water these plants every time the top inch of soil seems dry and to see them bloom right in time for your Christmas holidays.

 Kalanchoe tomentosa is native to Madagascar and is commonly known as the panda plant.
 It has fuzzy, light green leaves having brown tips and edges.
 Although it will bloom in bright, indirect light, the panda plant can quickly acclimatize to the low light zones of your home.
 It’s a safe plant to place in any corner of your home.